Making a Travel Insurance Claim for Travel Delay

 You can claim for a missed departure if:

-- you are delayed as a result of a major accident on amotorway, or the public transport being used is delayed, resulting in youarriving too late to commence your booked journey from or to the UnitedKingdom
+- You are delayed because the public transport you are travelling on is delayed, resulting in you arriving too late to commence your booked journey to or from the UK.

 This summary is meant to be a general guide to assist you.
 The full terms, conditions and exclusions are set out in our Policy Wording which represents the contract between you and the insurers.